Discover a First Aid for Hot Water Burns

-Before deciding on a treatment for your burn, you should know that there are three different degrees:
+Before deciding on the treatment for your burn, you should know that there are three different degrees of hot water burns:

-This one is more serious because the second layer of skin is burned, too.
-It causes blisters and inflammation.
-The pain is worse.
+These ones are more serious because the second layer of skin is burned, too.
+This causes blisters and inflammation.
+They are also considerably more painful.

-The blisters break on their own in a week.
-Complete healing happens at three weeks and sometimes the skin ends up a little lighter or darker after scarring.
+The blisters break on their own within a week.
+Complete healing happens in three weeks, and sometimes the skin ends up a little lighter or darker after scarring.

-This is the most severe and is an emergency that requires immediate medical care.
-The burn goes through all layers of skin and is extremely painful.
+This is the most severe type of burn, and is an emergency that requires immediate medical care.
+The burn goes through all your skin layers, and is extremely painful.

 Burns caused by boiling water

-If boiling water just splashes you or has very light contact with your skin, it will cause a bit of pain but will probably disappear right away.
-A good idea to stop the burning is to run cold water over it, whether in a container or under the faucet, for at least 5 minutes to cool the area.
+If boiling water just splashes you or has a very light contact with your skin, it will cause a bit of pain, but this will disappear in no time.
+A good idea to stop the burning is to run cold water over the area.
+You can use a bowl to do this, or place the burnt skin under the faucet for at least 5 minutes to cool it.

 If the burn is a little more serious, do the same thing but for longer.
-For second degree burns, run under cold water for at least 15 minutes.
+For second degree hot water burns, run under cold water for at least 15 minutes.

 The treatment depends on the area of the body that has been burned.
-For example, you can cover the area with a wet cloth or apply some ice in a plastic bag (never directly on the skin).
+For example, you can cover the area with a wet cloth or apply some ice in a plastic bag (but never directly on the skin).

 Treatment for skin burns

-Otherwise, if the symptoms start to go away, you can continue with your treatment at home.
+If the symptoms start to go away, then you can continue with the treatment at home.

 Take some gauze and moisten it with water.
-Wrap the affected area and let it be for 30 minutes to an hour.
+Wrap the affected area and leave it for 30 minutes to an hour.
 If needed, change the dressing.
-This will keep the burn from contact with harmful surfaces and contaminants.
+This will keep the burn from coming into contact with harmful surfaces and contaminants.

-Aloe vera is one of the best remedies for superficial burns, whether they be from hot water, oil, or even the sun.
+Aloe vera is one of the best remedies for superficial burns, whether they be water burns, oil, or even sunburn.
 No home should be without this plant.
 Just break a stalk horizontally and extract the gel from inside.

 The thick liquid that comes out has the power to hydrate your skin.
-Smooth onto the affected area and let sit until completely absorbed.
+Smooth onto the affected area and leave until it is completely absorbed.

 If you want, you can wrap it with sterile gauze, although it’s better to let the wound “breathe.”